NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 new_lights_def.setName("10 W/m^2 Lights Definition")
 ```

-Now that you have a new LightsDefinition object, you need to figure out how to replace the existing LightsDefinition with the new one.
-The Lights documentation contains a method to set the lights definition.
+Now that we have a new LightsDefinition object, we must replace the existing LightsDefinition with the new one.
+The Lights documentation contains a method to set the lights definition:

 ![Replace Existing](img/measure-writing-guide/15.png)